tutek1/DTLabs/02_Player/lab02.md

     velocity.z = horizontal_velocity.z
 ```

-Now the player is much more controllable.
-However, the player still needs to slow down (decelerate) because now they just keep sliding forever.
+The player is now much more controllable.
+However, the player still needs to slow down (decelerate) because they continue to slide indefinitely.

-### Dampening
+### Damping
-The simplest way to apply the **dampening** is to multiply the `velocity` by some number just under 1 (for example, `0.998`).
-But of course, we need to account for `delta` since this way the dampening would be much stronger with higher framerates.
+The simplest way to apply the **damping** is to multiply the `velocity` by some number just under 1 (for example, `0.998`).
+However, we need to account for `delta` since this would result in much stronger damping with higher framerates.

 Let's also check if the player is moving.
-We can do that by checking the `x_axis` and `z_axis` variables, so that we apply dampening only when the player **isn't** moving.
+We can achieve this by checking the `x_axis` and `z_axis` variables, so that we apply damping only when the player **isn't** moving.
 This way, the max speed will be consistent.
 Add this code below the clamping of the max speed:

 ```GDScript
 if abs(z_axis) < 0.01 and abs(x_axis) < 0.01: